 What is this screen for?
 It allows you to customize your system based on the unique layout of your store.
-Use the Lane Configuration, Detection Type Options and Lane Layout options to match the general layout of your store.
-Click on the icon (More Layout Options) to open a pop-out list, then choose from the available options (Fig. 7.2 shows two options).
-You must then map your detectors so your system can identify the location of each detector.
+Use the 1.
+Select Lane Configuration, 2.
+Add/Remove Detection Types, and 3.
+Configure Detector Mappings options and configure them to match the general layout of your store.

 Why is it needed?
+Your store layout must be configured properly to provide meaningful data.
 Data and measured events on the Dashboard are based on the information entered here.